Scala-Dev/exp-js-sdk/README.md

 ```

 # Reference

 ## Runtime
  | Description
 ------ | ---
-`exp.start(options)` | Start/configure the SDK.
-Returns a configured sdk object.
+`start(options)` | Start/configure the SDK.
+Returns a configured sdk instance.
 See [Starting the SDK](#starting-the-sdk).
-`exp.getAuth()` | Resolves to the current authentication payload.
+`getAuth()` | Resolves to the current authentication payload.
-`exp.isConnected` | Whether or not you are connected to the EXP network.
+`isConnected` | Whether or not you are connected to the EXP network.
-`exp.on('online',callback)` | Callback is called when connection to EXP network is established.
+`on('online',callback)` | Callback is called when connection to EXP network is established.
-`exp.on('update',callback)` | Callback is called when authentication payload is updated.
+`on('update',callback)` | Callback is called when authentication payload is updated.
-`exp.on('offline',callback)` | Callback is called when connection to EXP network is lost.
+`on('offline',callback)` | Callback is called when connection to EXP network is lost.
-`exp.on('error',callback)` | Callback is called with an error when a critical error occurs, i.e. the sdk cannot authenticate with EXP.
+`on('error',callback)` | Callback is called with an error when a critical error occurs, i.e. the sdk cannot authenticate with EXP.
-`exp.stop()` | Stops the SDK and clears all event listeners.
+`stop()` | Stops the SDK and clears all event listeners.
-`exp.clone(context)` | Creates a copy of the SDK for the given content (a string).
+`clone(context)` | Creates a copy of the SDK for the given content (a string).
 If context is not specified, a random string is generated.
-`exp.clear(context)` | Clears all event listeners for the specified context.
+`clear(context)` | Clears all event listeners for the specified context.
 If no context is specified, clears every event listener.

 ## Common Resource Methods and Properties

  | Description
  --- | ---
-`resource.uuid` | The uuid of the resource.
 `resource.save().then(() => {})` | Returns a promise that resolves when the resource is saved.
 The resource is updated in place.
 `resource.refresh().then(() => {})` | Returns a promise that resolves when the local copy of the resource is refreshed.
 The resource is updated in place.
 `resource.document` | The resource's underlying document.
 See the [API documentation](https://docs.goexp.io).